 Tim Connelly joined the Carnegie Mellon University Department of Athletics as the head coach for men’s and women’s cross country in March 2015.
-After six years at the helm (including 2020 with no competition due to COVID-19), he has led the program to five NCAA appearances, three University Athletic Association (UAA) Championships (2015, 2016, 2019), and back-to-back Mideast Region Championships (2018, 2019).
-Connelly has been named the UAA Coach of the Year three times while earning Mideast Region Coach of the Year twice following each of the Tartans Championship runs.
+After seven years at the helm (including 2020 with no competition due to COVID-19), he has led the program to six NCAA appearances, four University Athletic Association (UAA) Championships (2015, 2016, 2019, 2021), the 2021 Mid-Atlantic Region Championship, and back-to-back Mideast Region Championships (2018, 2019).
+Connelly has been named the UAA Coach of the Year four times while earning Regional Coach of the Year three times following each of the Tartans Championship runs.

-Connelly led the 2019 team to a ranking of fourth in the nation following it's regional championship.
+Connelly led the 2021 team to a 12th-place showing at the NCAA Championships, the best since 2009 for Carnegie Mellon, while graduate student Matt Karee earned the program's first All-America honor since 2011 with a 17th-place finish.
+As the Tartans won their third straight regional meet, seven athletes finished in the top 26 to earn all-region accolades.
+In 2019, Connelly led the team to a ranking of fourth in the nation following its regional championship.
 For the second straight season and third time under Connelly, the Tartans finished 18th at the national championship race after finishing 21st in 2017 and 20th in 2016.
 Those finishes continue a rich Carnegie Mellon men’s cross country tradition of NCAA finishes, as the 2019 team made the program’s 25th appearance in the championship race.

 The Tartans compete in one of the toughest regions and earned two third-place finishes and a second-place finish at the Mideast Regional under Connelly before earning the first of two titles in 2018.
 At least five members have earned All-Region in each of the previous four seasons with 23 total honorees.
 Adding to the accolades is two UAA Rookies of the Year with 17 runners placing in the top 14 of the conference race the previous four years.
 Michael OBroin was the latest rookie to earn top honors, as he was the top freshman to finish the regional race in 2018.